LiamPimlott/favour-trader/README.md

 - Ensure there is a valid .env file in /favour-trader
 - Run`npm run devServer` to spin up the server on localhost//:3001

-b) Running the web client (note: with no server to talk to the front end is essentially useless)
+b) Running the web client (note: this is intended to be a front end developement server and is useless with no backend to talk to)
 - Navigate to /favour-trader/client
 - Run `npm install` to install required packages (only once)
 - Navigate back to /favour-trader
 - Run `npm run devClient` to spin up a local webpack server on localhost//:3000

-Option 2 - Running server and web client concurrently:
+Option 2 - Running server and web client concurrently: (note: this option is more meant to make developing locally simpler)
 - Navigate to /favour-trader
 - Run `npm install` to install required packages (only once)
 - Navigate to /favour-trader/client